axquired24/nuxt-invoice/README.md

 ## Live Preview
 [https://invoice.madebyalbert.xyz/invoices](https://invoice.madebyalbert.xyz/invoices)

 ## Feature
+- Uncheck feature is not finished yet
-- View the optimal layout for the app depending on their device's screen size
+- [ ] View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+- [x] See hover states for all interactive elements on the page
-- Create, read, update, and delete invoices
+- [x] Create, read, update, and delete invoices
-- Receive form validations when trying to create/edit an invoice
+- [x] Receive form validations when trying to create/edit an invoice
-- Save draft invoices, and mark pending invoices as paid
+- [x] Save draft invoices, and mark pending invoices as paid
-- Filter invoices by status (draft/pending/paid)
+- [x] Filter invoices by status (draft/pending/paid)
-- Toggle light and dark mode
+- [ ] Toggle light and dark mode

+## Improve Feature
+- Added invoice status on the detail page
+- Added button for Save draft on the invoice form
 ## Running in Local Laptop

 ```bash